Resources for Current Students

 - Barnard Visual Arts faculty and students (they own the five iMacs at the front labeled “ArtLab”)

-Barnard CARES manages card reader access to 401 Diana and has already programmed access for all students admitted to our courses by 1/13/23.
-If you joined our classes after that date or recently replaced your ID card, you will need to fill out a request form for Barnard CARES (see Instructions for Requesting Swipe Access to 401 Diana, 404 Diana, or 116 Lewisohn).
+Barnard CARES manages card reader access to 401 Diana and has already programmed access for all students admitted to our courses by the Friday before classes start.
+If you joined our classes after that point or recently replaced your ID card, you will need to fill out a request form for Barnard CARES (see Instructions for Requesting Swipe Access to 401 Diana, 404 Diana, or 116 Lewisohn).

 DAL RESERVATIONS